 Depending on whether debts are owed, you should either probate the will for title purposes only, which does not entail the appointment of an executor or administrator, or you need to probate the will and be appointed as the executor so you can settle creditor claims or partition estate assets among...Read more »

 My half brother and and my late father's best friend, who was also named the executor of the will, have not kept me in the loop at all on what's going on with the Probate case, or other assets I was left half of in the will.
-I'm a non confrontational person, I've reached out, but just get a...
+I'm a non confrontational person, I've reached out,...
 Read more »

 There are several factors for your attorney to consider before he or she sets fees: whether the case is contested; whether the estate needs to be administered (debts are owed, there are assets which need to be partitioned between joint owners, etc.); the value of all the assets in the estate;...Read more »